Amalia Ghigoarță

-Amalia Alexandra Ghigoarță (born 28 January 2007) is a Romanian artistic gymnast.
+Amalia Alexandra Ghigoarță (born 28 January 2007) is a Romanian former artistic gymnast.
 She represented Romania at the 2024 Summer Olympics.
 She is the 2022 Junior European Championships team and all-around silver medalist.

 Junior gymnastics career

 Ghigoarță began gymnastics when she was seven years old.

 Espoir

 Ghigoarță made her international debut at the 2019 Elek Matolay Memorial and placed fourth all-around in the espoir division.
 At the 2019 Petrom Cup, a domestic competition, she placed fifth all-around.
 She then finished second in the all-around behind Amalia Puflea at the 2019 Romanian Junior Championships in the youth age group.

 2020–21

 Ghigoarță's only competition of 2020 was the Romanian Championships in November.
 She placed tenth in the open all-around and won the bronze medal in the junior floor exercise final.

 At the 2021 Romanian Championships, Ghigoarță only competed on the uneven bars and balance beam, finishing third and fourth, respectively.
 Then at the Tournoi International, she won a gold medal with teammates Andreea Preda and Sabrina Voinea and the bronze medal in the all-around.
 In the event finals, she won a gold medal on the floor exercise and a bronze medal on the uneven bars behind Germany's Helen Kevric.